jellyfin-archive/jellyfin-blog/content/posts/client-videotape.md

 +++

-Videotape 3.0 has launched!

 Videotape is a free lightweight video player for both Windows 10 & Xbox.
+Their new 3.0 version now supports Jellyfin!
 <!--more-->
 This new version brings support for Jellyfin.
 It is a native UWP application with a strong focus on design and usability.